 How lovely to receive such fine comments from a fellow professional.
 Thank you very much.

-If you would like to discuss any aspect of photography feel free to contact me at
+If you would like to flatter me more or even discuss any aspect of photography do feel free to contact me at

 Eugene Langan Photography, Studio Eight, 32 North Brunswick St., Dublin 7.
 D07 TWX3